JacquiFreeElectron/e2/p1/README.md

 + Comparing the elements that Player A and Player B chose to pick the winner
 + The rule is: Rock beats Scissors, Scissors beats Paper, Paper beats Rock
 + if Player A and Player B chose the same thing, they tie
++ Make this game a best of three game

 ## Outside resources